Johnny 99 (song): History

 Like the rest of the Nebraska album, "Johnny 99" was recorded in January 1982 in a no-frills studio set up in Springsteen's home in Colts Neck, New Jersey.
 Most likely it was recorded on January 3, 1982, when most of the album tracks were recorded.

-The background of the song is based on a real-life incident, the closing in 1980 of a Ford Motor Company plant in Mahwah, which had been open since 1955.
+The background of the song is based on the real-life closure of the Ford Motor Company Mahwah Assembly plant, which had been operating from 1955 to 1980.
 The song also has antecedents in two folk songs that appeared on the box set Anthology of American Folk Music: Julius Daniels' "99-Year Blues" and Carter Family's "John Hardy Was a Desperate Little Man."

-Despite its bleak themes, it has been a reasonably popular song in concert, with 385 live performances, the latest in March 2023.
+Despite its bleak themes, it has been a reasonably popular song in concert, with 421 live performances, the latest in August 2023.
 A live version was released on the album Live/1975–85.

-During a September 22, 1984 Born in the U.S.A.
+During a September 21, 1984 Born in the U.S.A.
 Tour concert in Pittsburgh, Springsteen used the introduction to "Johnny 99" to respond to President Reagan referencing the message of hope in Bruce Springsteen's songs, stating "The president was mentioning my name the other day, and I kinda got to wondering what his favorite album musta been.
 I don't think it was the Nebraska album.
 I don't think he's been listening to this one."

-Other artists have recorded "Johnny 99."
-Most famously, Johnny Cash recorded it along with another Nebraska song, "Highway Patrolman" for an album Cash entitled Johnny 99.
+Other artists have recorded "Johnny 99".
+Most famously, Johnny Cash recorded it along with "Highway Patrolman", another Nebraska song, for an album Cash titled Johnny 99.
 The song has also been recorded for Bruce Springsteen covers albums by John Hiatt and Los Lobos.
 Punk rock band The Loved Ones covered the song on their EP, Distractions.
 Mark Erelli and Jeffrey Foucault also covered the song for Seven Curses, an album of murder ballads.
 The band Shovels & Rope covered the song as well and perform it occasionally live.
 It was also released as B-side of a 2006 single by UK rock band Mystic Knights of The Sea.
 The A-side of this single was an earlier Springsteen tune, "Cadillac Ranch."